abdullahmohammed1234/Quantara/README.md

 ### Usage

 1. Open `http://localhost:5173` in your browser
+2. Watch the Quantum OS boot sequence animation
+3. Register or sign in to access the full platform
-2. Navigate using the sidebar to explore different sections
+4. Navigate using the sidebar to explore different sections
-3. Visit the **Qubits** page to interact with the Bloch sphere
+5. Visit the **Qubits** page to interact with the Bloch sphere
-4. Use the **AI Tutor** panel on the right to ask quantum computing questions
+6. Use the **AI Tutor** panel on the right to ask quantum computing questions
-5. Track your progress on the **Progress** page
-6. Click the **Help button** (❓) in the bottom-right corner to start the interactive tutorial
-7. Hover over quantum concepts (gates, states, etc.) to see detailed tooltips
+7. Complete challenges in **Quantum Lab** to earn XP
+8. Press **Ctrl+K** to search across the platform
+9. Visit the **Tutorial** page for a guided introduction

 ## Learning Resources